jsanzolac/extract-paragraphs-with-aws-textract/README.md

 - Upload pdf files from local directory
 - Export data in different formats

-Please feel free to suggest new features or improvents to the current code.
+Please feel free to suggest new features or improvements to the current code.